Saving Strays

 Our Mission

-We believe that there should be no discrimination in rescue as we are all working to the same goal of helping the dogs in need, our companion animals, that we share this earth with.
-Saving Strays UK aim to advance animal welfare for the benefit of the public to relieve the suffering of animals in need of care and attention and, in particular, to provide & maintain a rescue and rehoming service for the reception, care and treatment of stray dogs in the UK, Bosnia-Herzegovina and such other European Countries.
-These dogs that have been abandoned, neglected or mistreated are in need of our urgent support.
-As Saving Strays the group achieved charity status in 2020 having been run by a board of trustees in waiting since 2018.
+We are a small all volunteer organisation dedicated to alleviating suffering, educating kindly and helping stray dogs in need.
+We believe that there should be no discrimination in rescue as we are all working to the same goal of helping misplaced dogs.
+We help stray dogs in the UK when asked and our grass roots work in Bosnia continues to grow.
+The dogs we rescue have been abandoned, neglected or mistreated and are in need of our urgent support.
+We achieved charity status in 2020 (as Saving Suffering Strays) having been run by a board of trustees in waiting since 2018.
 In 2022 the name was altered to Saving Strays.
-There is an extended team of volunteers who are committed to alleviating the suffering of stray dogs.
-We respond to urgent calls from concerned members of the public we support the incredible work of those on the frontline of stray dog rescue in the UK and across Europe as we believe that ‘Every Single Life Matters’.
-We have our own in house team of Home Checkers who are trained to find the best possible homes for our dogs and we find adopters and fosterers for dogs that come under our care which includes offering RBU to other rescues in emergency situations.
+We respond to urgent calls from concerned members of the public, we rescue dogs from death row and we offer lifetime care to dogs in need as we believe that ‘Every Single Life Matters’.
+We have our own in house team of Home Checkers who are trained to find the best possible homes for our dogs and we find adopters and fosterers for dogs that come into our care.
+Animal welfare is at the heart of everything that we do.

 Where It All Began

 A Facebook group founded in 2012 by Louise Harley was formed to support the work of Milena Malesevic who has been rescuing stray dogs from the streets of Sarajevo for more than 20 years.
-During the war in Bosnia many people could no longer care for their pets and as a result many dogs ended up on the streets.
-This Facebook group grew and together the volunteer team helped raise the funds to support the rescue of stray dogs found by Milena.
 In 2017 Film maker Maria Slough and actor and animal advocate Peter Egan travelled to Bosnia to make a film about the stray dog crisis and featured Milena.
-The film premiered at the European Parliament in January 2018 and Peter Egan committed to helping the team achieve charity status along with Maria and UK veterinary surgeon Dr Roger Bralow.
-In 2020 in line with our objects as a UK charity, the board of trustees extended their reach to supporting stray dogs in need across the UK and Europe and to working with more than one rescuer.
+The film premiered at the European Parliament in January 2018 and Peter Egan committed to helping the team achieve charity status along with a small group of volunteers and UK veterinary surgeon Dr Roger Bralow.
+In 2020 in line with our objects as a UK charity, the board of trustees extended our reach to supporting stray dogs in need across the UK and Europe and undertook their own rescue work.
 During our time supporting Milena solely we raised over £120,000 and funded the care and rehoming of over 430 dogs.
-In November 2021 Milena undertook to organise her own transport for any new rescues and now works with her own dedicated team, some of whom volunteer for both organisations.
+In November 2021 Milena undertook to work with her own dedicated team independently from us and our work extended to include education and tailored rehabilitation for each dog in our care with the collaboration of our volunteer clinical behaviourist.

 What We Do